-Among the five core courses that comprise the Leadership minor program, LDRS 322 Leadership Strengths and Skills delves deepest into the student experience.
-With a “strengths-plus” approach, instructors introduce students to related themes beyond StrengthsQuest and uses the work of positive psychologists, Marcus Buckingham, Carol Dweck, Rodney Cox, and others as important supplements to standard strengths research.
-LDRS 322 also addresses strengths-development as a necessary follow-up to strengths-identification, a key issue of which many strengths-advocates have recently become aware.
+Among the five courses that comprise the Leadership Minor program, LDRS 322 Leadership Strengths and Skills delves deepest into the student experience.
+With a “strengths-plus” approach, instructors introduce students to related themes beyond StrengthsQuest and use the work of positive psychologists Marcus Buckingham, Carol Dweck, Rodney Cox, and others as important supplements to standard strengths research.
+LDRS 322 also addresses strengths development as a necessary follow-up to strengths identification, a key issue of which many strengths advocates have recently become aware.
 Through this curriculum, students can maximize and personalize their strengths within on-campus leadership contexts and beyond.

-Providing vocational and career-preparation services for undergraduate and graduate students, APU’s Office of Career Services maintains strengths as central to the philosophy and practice of career counseling.
-As reflected in their mission statement, the “Azusa Pacific University Career Services exists for the purpose of equipping students to discern their calling and empowering them to steward their strengths and abilities in order to advance the work of Christ in the world.”
+Providing vocational and career-preparation services for undergraduate and graduate students, APU’s Center for Career and Calling maintains strengths as central to the philosophy and practice of career counseling.
+As reflected in their mission statement, “Azusa Pacific University Center for Career and Calling exists for the purpose of equipping students to discern their calling and empowering them to steward their strengths and abilities in order to advance the work of Christ in the world.”

-Career Services pairs the StrengthsQuest with other assessment tools to help students identify where they will best fit as they consider a major and job opportunities for life after college.
+The Center for Career and Calling pairs the StrengthsQuest with other assessment tools to help students identify where they will best fit as they consider a major and job opportunities for life after college.
 While most undergraduate students take the StrengthsQuest assessment during their first year, those who have not yet identified their strengths may take the assessment for a small fee.
-After a student completes the StrengthsQuest assessment, Career Services staff use a series of activities and questions to help students align their newly identified strengths with possible career options.
+After a student completes the StrengthsQuest assessment, the Center for Career and Calling staff use a series of activities and questions to help students align their newly identified strengths with possible career options.

 Within the context of a strengths-enriched learning culture, APU students can find more meaningful answers to their questions about career and vocation, learning how to best apply their unique combination of strengths and abilities to answer the call of a world in need.